-The timing characteristics of the BE1-51/27R continue to operate on a multiples of pickup basis.
+The timing characteristics of the BE1-51/27R continue to operate on multiples of pickup basis.
 Pickup refers not to the setting, but to the operating point as adjusted for voltage.
 Thus, with a setting of 5.0 amperes, and system voltage of 50 percent, a current of 5.0 amperes represents 2 times pickup.
 For a given fault current magnitude, the relay will trip faster at reduced voltage, because the multiples of pickup increases.

 Table 1-1 shows the timing characteristics at normal and reduced voltages.
 The curve is B4 and the time dial is five.
 The pickup is five amperes.
-Table 1-2 shows the timing characteristics for multiples of setting as it relates to multiples of pickup with the BE1-51/27R at 25 percent voltage.
+Tables 1-2 and 1-3 show the timing characteristics for multiples of setting as it relates to multiples of pickup with the BE1-51/27R at 25 percent voltage.